 - You have a family history of liver disease.

-- You take medicine that's known to cause liver damage.
+- You take medicines known to cause liver damage.
 These include painkillers such as acetaminophen and ibuprofen.

 The ALT test can be done as part of routine blood work, even if your doctor has no special reason for concern.
 If you've already been diagnosed with liver disease, your doctor can use the ALT test to see how well your treatment is working.

 Your doctor might ask you to stop eating or drinking a few hours before the test.
 That's because the ALT blood test is often done with other blood tests that require fasting.

 A nurse or lab tech will take a sample of your blood, usually from a vein in your arm.
-He will first tie a band around the upper part of your arm to make your vein fill with blood and swell up.
-Then he will clean the area with an antiseptic and place a needle into your vein.
+They will first tie a band around the upper part of your arm to make your vein fill with blood and swell up.
+Then, they will clean the area with an antiseptic and place a needle into your vein.
 Your blood will collect into a vial or tube.

 The blood test should take only a couple of minutes.
-After your blood is taken, the lab tech will remove the needle and band, then put a piece of gauze and a bandage over the spot the needle went in to stop the bleeding.
+After your blood is taken, the lab tech will remove the needle and band, then put a piece of gauze and a bandage over the spot where the needle was inserted to stop the bleeding.

 - Slight pain when the needle is inserted

 - Fainting or feeling dizzy